 Cardinals vs. Dodgers Highlights

-Nolan Gorman and the Cardinals take on Teoscar Hernández and the Dodgers on March 29, 2024
+Paul Goldschmidt and the Cardinals take on Mookie Betts and the Dodgers on March 30, 2024

-Nolan Gorman and the Cardinals take on Teoscar Hernández and the Dodgers on March 29, 2024
+Paul Goldschmidt and the Cardinals take on Mookie Betts and the Dodgers on March 30, 2024

-Creighton battled back from a big second-half deficit, but Tennessee's defense was ultimately too strong.

 The Dodgers beat the Cardinals 7-1 with homers from Mookie Betts and Freddie Freeman and a strong start by Tyler Glasnow.